PhyPiDAQ/PhyPiDAQ/docs/Documentation_en.md

 The installation is now done and *PhyPiDAQ* is ready to be used.

-The last part of the installation procedure is also valid to update an exiting verion of `PhyPiDAQ` .
+The last part of the installation procedure is also valid to update an exiting version of `PhyPiDAQ` .

 To test the installation without connected hardware or on a system other than the Raspberry Pi, PhyPiDAQ may be started in demo-mode: